propelorm/propelorm.github.com/documentation/index.markdown

 ### Common Tasks ###

+* [Working With Propel's Test suite](../documentation/cookbook/working-with-test-suite.html) How to use the test suite and to create own tests.
 * [Additional SQL Files](../documentation/cookbook/adding-additional-sql-files.html) How to execute custom SQL statements at buildtime
 * [Advanced Column Types](../documentation/cookbook/working-with-advanced-column-types.html) How to work with BLOBs, serialized PHP objects, ENUM, and ARRAY column types.
 * [Customizing build](../documentation/cookbook/customizing-build.html) How to customize the Phing build process.